cycle/docs/docs/en/relation/collections.md

 ## Collection API

-You can create your onw collection factories by implementing `Cycle\ORM\Collection\CollectionFactoryInterface` interface
+You can create your own collection factories by implementing `Cycle\ORM\Collection\CollectionFactoryInterface` interface

 ```php
 use Cycle\ORM\Collection\CollectionFactoryInterface